chuang76/Summer-Music-Player/README.md

 $ link /SUBSYSTEM:WINDOWS /LIBPATH:C:\masm32\lib final.obj rsrc.res
 ```

-or you can just execute the application
+or you can just run the executable

 ```
 $ final.exe
 ```

-Hope you enjoy journey through the music !